whk-io/jenkins-fast-standalone/README.md

 Password : admin
 <br><br>
 * Credentials set via the Dockefile ENV vars.
-* Please do not use this in production without some better authetican mechanism wired up.
+* Please do not use this in production without some better authentication mechanism wired up.
 * You have been warned.

 ## Build and Run